A B.C. boy with autism eats nothing but Nature’s Path waffles. Now they’re discontinued

 A friend of a friend who works at Nature’s Path then spread Roman’s story through the company until management took notice.

-Samantha Falk — a former Global BC anchor who now leads Nature’s Valley’s communications team — says the family’s plight struck a chord and the company wanted to help.
+Samantha Falk — a former Global BC anchor who now leads Nature’s Path’s communications team — says the family’s plight struck a chord and the company wanted to help.

 “We reached out across North America and most of our waffles have clearly been dispersed to stores,” she said.
 “But we didn’t give up, and we managed to track down six cases at a warehouse freezer in Illinois.”